loksonarius/neko/README.md

 structure of the data context, `neko` provides the convenience sub-command `data`, which will print out the entire data context in a JSON object after fully merging all found files.

+### Development

+`neko` relies mainly on the `structopt`, `serde`, and `tera` crates, and compiles using the default Rust toolchain.
+Nothing terribly fancy here.
+There's a Travis CI pipeline set up to compile to multiple target OS and architectures, and that'll run for any commits to `master` and `dev`, as well as populate releases for tagged commits to `master`.

+There's currently no project management, just check the [todo's](TODO.md) for info on what to work on, and the [contribution guide](CONTRIBUTING.md) for info on improving `neko`!

 [:cat:](https://github.com/loksonarius/neko)